interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 ### Making sure you're ready to compile the website
 Compilation of the website depends on Jekyll, which is a part of the Ruby ecosystem.
 Verify you have both Ruby and the gem package manager by running the following.

 ```
 gem --version
 ```

-**Note** I (Bryan) had success with ruby 2.4.0.
-Consider installing `rbenv` as a ruby environment manager so that you can select the ruby version you use.
-Also, you will need a version of gem that is 2.7.0 or later to install Jekyll.
-Once you have gotten that version...

-Run the following to install `jekyll` as well as a package management tool called `bundler`.
+Once you have done that, run the following to install Jekyll as well as a package management tool called `bundler`.

 ```
 gem install bundler jekyll